-Small Business Tip: Most lenders use prime rates to set commercial real estate interest rates.
+Most lenders use prime rates to set commercial real estate interest rates.
 Keep in mind that the prime rate fluctuates based on the economy’s condition.
-The current prime rate is 5.5% as of August 18, 2022.
+The current prime rate is 7.5% as of Dec.
+15, 2022.

 Any additional interest charges above prime will be in accordance with your creditworthiness and the lender’s financing terms.